-USFS Indicator 4.2.1 Compliance with the Migrant and Seasonal Agricultural Worker Protection Act (MSPA) is monitored.
+USFS Indicator 4.2.1 Where applicable, cCompliance with the Migrant and Seasonal Agricultural Worker Protection Act (MSPA) is enforced.
+When non-compliance is detected, corrective actions or legal options are pursued.
+Violations are reported to the Certification Body as described in Indicator 1.1.a.